How Generative AI Empowers Attackers and Defenders Across the Trust & Safety Landscape: Methodology

-After a short break for refreshments, a researcher from our team gave a presentation to provide participants with a common working understanding of \genAI to ground subsequent activities, allowing ample time for questions and discussion.
-The presentation included a brief overview of how \genAI models learn and generate content, how they differ from other AI models, and their key characteristics (Appendix C).
+Next, a researcher from our team gave a presentation about \genAI, followed by a question and answer session, to provide participants with a shared understanding of this technology.
+The presentation focused on the key characteristics of \genAI as well as providing additional historical context (Appendix C).
+This presentation was followed by a meal break.

-After a meal break, we facilitated a discussion of potential industry changes.
-We began by introducing another probe: a large, physical card that we term a \textit{change card}, which encouraged participants to reflect on important changes that could happen in their domain in the next one to two years; these changes did not need to be related to \genAI (Appendix B: Figure~\ref{fig:artifacts}).
-Change cards enabled us to: (1) scaffold an envisioning process for individual participants about domain futures, through both open- and closed-ended questions; (2) elicit reflection on the participant's feelings about those changes, through an open-ended prompt; and (3) capture thoughts that participants could revisit and build on in collaborative discourse.
+We then facilitated a discussion of potential upcoming changes to \trust.
+We began with a probe introduced in Woodruff et al.~\cite{woodruff2024}: a large, physical card called a \textit{change card}, which invites participants to share significant changes (related to \genAI, or not) that could take place in their domain in the next one to two years (Appendix B, Figure~\ref{fig:artifacts}).
+As described in Woodruff et al.~\cite{woodruff2024}, change cards support reflection and ``capture thoughts that participants [can] revisit and build on in collaborative discourse.''
 Each participant spent about 10 minutes filling out their individual change card(s).
-We then facilitated an open-ended group discussion in which participants shared from their change card(s) and responded to each other's ideas.
-These discussions contributed to the larger set of possibilities we subsequently considered with participants.
+Participants then shared and discussed the content of their change cards in an open-ended group discussion which we facilitated.
 Following this activity, we transitioned to an open-ended discussion of how participants believe attackers may use \genAI in their domains.
+We then held another break for refreshments.